 BASAS organises an annual conference, workshops and lectures, held at different locations each year in the UK, and welcomes participants from all academic disciplines in the Humanities and Social Sciences.
 BASAS is particularly keen to promote the careers of graduate and early career researchers working on South Asia and organises workshops and conference panels with their needs in mind.
 BASAS also publishes the journal South Asian Studies, partners with the journal Contemporary South Asia and engages in advocacy work, for instance through its membership of UKCASA (UK Council for Area Studies Associations).

 The Association is managed by an elected council of BASAS members.
-These include the following Association officers: Professor Patricia Jeffery (University of Edinburgh; BASAS Chairman), Dr Pritipuspa Mishra (University of Southampton; BASAS Secretary), and Nageela Yusuf (BASAS Treasurer).
+These include the following Association officers: Professor Anindita Ghosh (University of Manchester; BASAS Chair), Dr Pritipuspa Mishra (University of Southampton; BASAS Secretary), and Professor Andrea Major (University of Leeds; BASAS Treasurer).

 Annual Reports (PDF)